jaythad13/Mathematikezettelkasten/Geometric group theory --- rtg-2025/notes/Isometric actions.md

 Let $(X, d_{X}), (Y, d_{Y})$ be metric spaces.

 The [[Geometric group theory --- rtg-2025/notes/Graph actions and Cayley graphs#_definition _ Cayley graphs|Cayley graph]] of a group $G$ solves the problem of finding a space with symmetries exactly encoding $G$.
 However, to understand $G$ fully it's useful to consider a larger space on which it acts.
-A natural extension is to consider groups acting on [[Mathematical Analysis I --- math-131/notes/Metric spaces#_definition_ metric space, metric|metric spaces]].
+A natural extension is to consider groups acting on [[Analysis --- math-131/notes/Metric spaces#_definition_ metric space, metric|metric spaces]].
 Since the action of $G$ on its Cayley graph preserves word length (and the group of homeomorphisms) the natural extension is to require $G$ to act by isometries.

 ##### _definition:_ isometry